smartheim/wifi-captive-rs/readme.md

 * DNS: Inspired by https://github.com/EmilHernvall/dnsguide/blob/master/samples/sample4.rs (Emil Hernvall).
   The implemented version in this crate is rewritten.
 The Query, Record, Header and Packet data structures are similar.
+* Dbus-rs: A great crate for interfacing DBus.

 ### Similar projects

-There is also Wifi-Connect from <a href="https://balena.io">balena.io</a>.
+There is also *Wifi-Connect*, also written in Rust, from <a href="https://balena.io">balena.io</a>.
-It is based on futures 0.1 and uses Iron as http server framework.
+* It is based on futures 0.1 and uses Iron as http server framework.
-It is not designed as long running background service, but quits after a connection has been established.
+* It is not designed as long running background service.
+It quits after a connection has been established.
-It forces the user to be root (UID=0) and uses `dnsmasq` for dns and dhcp-ip provisioning.
+* User must be root (UID=0).
+Uses an external tool (`dnsmasq`) for DNS and DHCP-IP provisioning.
+* It only supports *NetworkManger*.

+A related set of utilities is [wifish](https://github.com/bougyman/wifish), a script with a TUI that talks to directly to wpa_supplicant.
+The user selects a wifi and the connection is established.
+And second [create_ap](https://github.com/oblique/create_ap), a script which uses *dnsmasq*, *hostapd* and *iw* under the hood to create an access point.

 ## FAQ